How does it do it?

 All along

-During the whole process, probes availability and parsing quality is tracked continuously, making available the completeness and quality of the parsing.
+During the whole process, agents availability and parsing quality are tracked continuously.